hannah-potgieter/infinity-and-p-Laplace-solvers/README.md

 $$-\nabla \cdot (|\nabla u|^{p-2} \nabla u) = f \quad \text{in } \Omega,$$

 with Dirichlet or mixed Dirichlet–Neumann boundary conditions.
-Large values of $p$ are handled via continuation in $p$, enabling approximation of limiting infinity‑Laplace and distance‑type problems.
+Large values of $p$ are handled via continuation in $p$, enabling approximation of limiting infinity‑Laplace and distance approximation problems.

 ---